cherryhill/opigno-docksal/README.md

-# Docksal powered Opingo Installation
+# Docksal powered Opigno Installation

-This is a sample Opingo pre-configured for use with Docksal.
+This is a sample Opigno pre-configured for use with Docksal.

 Features: